Offline Phase: PBDW offline - computing the inf-sup constant

 bf[var_names[field_i]] = ImportH5(V, path_off+'/BasisFunctions/basisPOD_'+var_names[field_i], 'POD_'+var_names[field_i])[0]

-Let us import the basis sensors for different point spreads.
+Let us import the basis sensors generated with SGREEDY.

 [5]: